jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 .. note::

-    Until now, all truth tables shown included boolean operators and the tables were completed to describe how the operators act.
+    Until now, all truth tables were shown to demonstrate how the boolean operators worked, each taking some number of inputs and producing a single output.
+These truth tables were used to describe how each operator worked.

-    The above truth table does not include any specific boolean operators.
-Here, the truth table is describing the desired functionally without specifying any operators.
+    Here, the truth table is not describing any specific operator, but some desired functionality.
+The goal would then be to construct some circuit with logic gates to produce the desired functionality.
+Further, it's showing how the desired functionality has more than one output.
+More specifically, when the input is ``0``, output a should be ``0`` and output b should be ``1``, and when the input is ``1``, output a should be ``1`` and output b should be ``0``.

 * Based on the truth table, how could this functionality be achieved with boolean operators?